The site of a minor battle might have been forgotten if not for one participant’s famous family and the death of a respected warrior.

 The four men killed were buried on the river island where they were camped, which came to be known as Beecher Island, but their bodies were never recovered.
 Two other men died in a hospital later.

 The battle is considered a minor event.
-Forsyth’s scouts claimed to have killed hundreds, but it was likely no more than 30.
-Among Native Americans it is remembered primarily as the battle where Roman Nose was killed, but was otherwise not especially noteworthy.
+Though Forsyth’s scouts claimed to have killed hundreds, it was likely no more than 30.
+Among the Native American tribes involved, the battle is remembered primarily as the event where Roman Nose was killed.
 But for Beecher’s family connections and death, that would have been the case for the U.S. Army as well.
-The river channel area has been significantly changed by floods.
 Today there are several markers in the area to commemorate the events.

 Know Before You Go